Prehistoric and Medieval History of Killarney

 In 1720, Sir Valentine Browne regained the family estates with the exception of Ross Castle, and he subsequently remodelled an earlier 17th century house close to the town of Killarney, known as ‘Kenmare House’.
 This house was extended in the late 18th and mid 19th century before being demolished in the 1880s when a new Victorian mansion was built at Knockreer, pictured below.
 The Browne family also fulfilled a major social and political role and was very involved in the development of Killarney town as well as developing the demesne landscape of the Kenmare Estate.
 However, at the end of 19th century, due to financial problems and the effects of the Land Acts, the Browne family’s land holdings were reduced.
 Nevertheless, they still retained ownership of a considerable portion of the mountain land surrounding the Killarney Lakes as well as demesne lands of approximately 600 ha (1500 acres).

-Further misfortune occurred in the early 20th century when their Victorian mansion accidentally burnt down in 1913.
+Further misfortune occurred in the early 20th century when their Victorian mansion, pictured right, was severely damaged by fire in 1913.
 As a result, the stables of the original Kenmare House were converted into the new ‘Killarney House‘.
 This work was completed by 1915.
-In 1952 the 7th Earl of Kenmare died and the estate was left to his niece Mrs. Beatrice Grosvenor.
+In 1952 the 7th Earl of Kenmare passed away and the estate was inherited by his niece, Mrs. Beatrice Grosvenor.
 In 1956, Mrs Grosvenor, while retaining part of the original estate, sold the remainder to an American property syndicate which was in turn bought by Mr.John McShain.
 Mrs. Grosvenor built Knockreer House in 1958 on the site of the Victorian mansion.The purchase of Knockreer House and its demesne from Mrs. Grosvenor in 1972 and the gift to the Nation by Mr. McShain of Innisfallen Island in 1973 began a series of acquisitions to form Killarney National Park as it now exists.

 Subsequently the townland of Glena, and parts of Gortroe and Incheens were purchased, followed in 1979 by the acquisition of Killarney House and most of its demesne landscape including Ross Island, along with Lough Leane, Muckross Lake and the islands therein.Following Mrs. Grosvenor’s death in 1985 most of the remainder of the Kenmare estate was added to the National Park, including the Upper Lake and mountain lands to the south of it.
 The use of Killarney House itself was retained by Mrs. McShain for her lifetime and was then taken over fully by NPWS following her death in December 1998.